ianacaburian/generate-key-file/README.md

 ### `generateKeyFile(params: GenerateKeyFileParams) => string`

--   Returns the string value to be used as the <key> value in the XML response for decryption by the client.
+-   Returns the <key> string value to be used in the XML response for decryption by the client.
 -   Throws:
     -   ZodError for invalid params -- see